ArPiRobot/arpirobot.github.io/docs/guide/programming/firstprogram.md

 ## The Robot Program

 The core of the robot program lies either in the `robot.py` or `robot.cpp` (and `robot.hpp`) file(s).
-This file implements a class called `Robot` that inherits from (read is based on) `BaseRobot`. `BaseRobot` is part of the CoreLib and handles starting and managing the robot program.
+This file implements a class called `Robot` that inherits from (is based on) `BaseRobot`. `BaseRobot` is part of the CoreLib and handles starting and managing the robot program.
 The `Robot` class based on it is capable of modifying certain behaviors by implementing some functions.
 If you look in `robot.py` or `robot.hpp` several functions are defined with comments explaining their use.
 These functions are listed below

 === "Python"
     - `robot_started`: This function runs one time when the robot program starts running.
 This function is used to configure things that only need to happen once at the start of the robot program.